climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <b>Figure 7:</b> NDC targets ambitions and share of emissions from power sector by country.

 ![Figure 7](/assets/images/content/insights/policy/CS2017_Climate_Figure7.jpg)

-*Source: International Energy Agency, UNFCCC, Climatescope.
+<small>*Source: International Energy Agency, UNFCCC, Climatescope.
 Note: Includes select Climatescope countries.
 When available, conditional target was used to calculate NDC target ambition.
-Bubble size refers to emissions from power/heat sector.*
+Bubble size refers to emissions from power/heat sector.*</small>

 Countries that fall into quadrants three and four above present relatively limited opportunities for clean energy in terms of meeting overall country NDC goals.
 By contrast those in quadrants one and two offer real promise and are worth examining in greater detail.